 With the assistance of a \$4,500 grant from JRSA, Staff is participating in a funded five-state (Illinois, Hawaii, Massachusetts, Utah and Michigan) grant project facilitated by JRSA to study incident-based homicide data.
-Staff will be collecting and analyzing homicide case information from several local police departments in Illinois as part of this project.
+Staff has begun collecting and analyzing homicide case information from several local police departments in Illinois as part of this project.
+A report on this work will be completed by August 30, 2002.